VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 - Set up the game window and initialize the core components
 - Add and manipulate entities within the scene
 - Implement basic interactivity using the keyboard and mouse
-- Basic output to the console or screen
+- Display text output to the console or directly on the screen for debugging or player feedback

-## What You'll Learn 🎯

-By the end of this post, you will have a solid foundation in using the Stride Community Toolkit's code-only feature to create a simple game.
-You’ll learn how to:

-- Set up the game window and initialize the core components.
-- Add and manipulate entities within the scene.
-- Implement basic interactivity using the keyboard and mouse.

 Whether you’re a seasoned developer or new to game development, this post will guide you through the essential steps to get your first game up and running with Stride.
 Ready to dive in?
 Let’s get started! 🚀